FreeCAD/FreeCAD-documentation/wiki/Arch_Rebar_Footing_Reinforcement.md

 )
 ```

--    `footngReinforcementGroup`is a previously created `Footing Reinforcement` group object.
+-    `footingReinforcementGroup`is a previously created `Footing Reinforcement` group object.

 -   The other parameters are the same as required by the `makeFootingReinforcement()` function.